Storyflow Logo

 Pricing: Basic from $10/month.
 Premium from $15/month.

-Pros: Browser-based sync, clean writing interface, strong planning features.
+Pros: Browser-based sync across devices, clean writing interface, strong built-in planning, gentle learning curve.

-Cons: Smaller community than Scrivener, no native app, subscription only.
+Cons: Smaller community, no native app, subscription only, cloud-only storage.

 10. Manuskript (Best Open-Source)